NBC says ‘Downton Abbey’ movie production to start in 2018

 - Boeing admits its 747 ‘Queen of the Skies’ has no future as passenger plane

+Laura Carmichael, who played Lady Edith Crawley in the series, quipped: “Well, tell my agent, because we’re still waiting to know.
+We’re hoping that will happen soon.”

+Emmy-winning writer and creator Julian Fellowes also said he hoped a film would be made.
+“I think we’ve got a film in us.
+I hope it happens,” he said.

-“Downton Abbey,” which concluded in 2015, portrays the lives of the aristocratic Crawley family and their servants amid the backdrop of historical events as the sinking of the Titanic and World War I.
+“Downton Abbey,” which concluded in 2015, portrays the lives of the aristocratic Crawley family in England and their servants amid the backdrop of such historical events as the sinking of the Titanic and World War I. It has become one of the most popular TV shows in the world, airing in at least 150 countries.

+Fans lined the red carpet at Singapore’s Marina Bay Sands on Wednesday to catch a glimpse of the stars.
+Student Jessica Nobleza, 15, held up a sign that read, “You helped us pass history.”

+“When I got into the show, it was kind of exam period.
+And season one and two involves World War I, and how it affected the whole era,” she explained.